kylelawrencedev/CO2-Calculator-MS2/README.md

 This site is intended to start a persons journey to helping the environment and opening their eyes to new ways to help the environment. with a simple subscription.
 Millions of people have subscriptions to Amazon and Netflix, but these subscriptions help our planet.

+## **Target Audience**
+People looking to get a better understanding on the impact they are having on the planet.

 ---
 ## **Wireframes**
 ### Desktop